+California Climate Investments Requirements

-GGRF expenditures must meet the requirements of Section 39712(b) of the Government Code, consistent with Division 25.5 (commencing with Section 38500) of the Health and Safety Code, where applicable and to the extent feasible, The State Water Board will meet these requirements by funding projects that:
+Beginning July 1, 2020 up to $130 million will be transferred from the GGRF to the Fund annually until 2030.
+In addition to facilitating reduction of greenhouse gas emissions or improving climate change adaptation and resiliency of GGRF DACs, GGRF Low-Income Households or GGRF Low-Income Communities, GGRF expenditures for the SAFER Program must meet the requirements of Health and Safety Code section 39712, subdivisions (b)(1-6), consistent with Health and Safety Code Division 25.5 (commencing with Section 38500).
+Where applicable and to the extent feasible, The State Water Board will meet these requirements by funding projects that:

 Improve public health by working to assure all public water supplies meet drinking water standards